a start again half, bear the ending.

 it's going.

-or, what is a rattlesnake without its cold blood?
+rats i reached the tab limit, or, what is a rattlesnake without its cold blood?

 may i say ummmm